wongwh2002/CS2113TeamProject/docs/DeveloperGuide.md

    - Expected: Displays a list of all available commands along with their usage instructions.

 ## Setting a Budget
-Prerequisites: Budget currently initialised for monthly should be more than 50, budget for yearly should be more than 1500.
+Prerequisites: Budget currently initialised for monthly should be more than or equals to 50, less than or equals to 1500, budget for yearly should be more than or equals to 1500.
 1. Test case: `budget daily 50`
    - Expected: Sets the daily budget to 50.
 Confirmation message is shown.
 2. Test case: `budget monthly 1500`